 The Kimbap were the best I’ve ever had.
 It was my first time trying Bibimbap and Chicken Chulpan so I can’t compare them if they are better than the other Korean Restaurants I’ve tried, but they were finger licking good.
 My favourite was of course the Kimbap and my parents’ ended up falling in love with the chicken chulpan so bad that they got one plate parceled for my sister.

-The staffs were too nice and friendly and willingly to guide you through the meal if you are trying Korean food for the first time or if you aren’t sure how to eat any dish in particular and what sauce to mix with what dish.
+The staffs were too nice and friendly and willing to guide you through the meal if you are trying Korean food for the first time or if you aren’t sure how to eat any dish in particular, what sauce to mix with what dish and stuff.

 The cost was on a bit higher side but I wouldn’t complain as Korean Dishes are still considered exotic in India and besides, some of the ingredients used aren’t available very easily, so it sounds reasonable.